Florida teachers could see pay raises thanks to new legislative bill

 A new starting salary for teachers in Martin County is on the line.

-The current proposal, made possible by House Bill 641, would raise the minimum salary for all certified teachers in Martin County more than $6,000 to a starting wage just below forty-five grand.
+The current proposal, made possible by House Bill 641, would raise the minimum salary for all certified teachers in Martin County more than $6,000 to a starting wage just below $45,000.

-"This is the biggest increase we've had in decades and so it definitely is a step in the right direction," said Karen Resciniti, President of Martin County Education Association.
+"This is the biggest increase we've had in decades and so it definitely is a step in the right direction," said Karen Resciniti, president of the Martin County Education Association.

 Resciniti has been a teacher for 38 years.